aerisweather/aerismaps-visualizer/README.md

 ## Configuring a Map

-Your Animation instance is automatically configured with defaults for many different options to control how your animation appears.
-Below is the full list of options you can override in the configuration object you pass when instantiating your `AerisMaps.Animation(config)` instance along with their default values.
+Your `Visualizer` instance is automatically configured with defaults for many different options to control how your map and animation appear.
+Below is the full list of options you can override in the configuration object you pass when instantiating your `AerisMaps.Visualizer(config)` instance along with their default values.

 Option | Default | Description
 ------ | ------- | -----------